replicatedhq/help-center/content/docs/troubleshoot/analyzers/overview.md

 ### Custom Analyzers

-Additionally, [fully programmable analyzers](/docs/troubleshoot/analyzers/creating-analyzers/) can be written to extract insights specific to your application.
+Additionally, [fully customizable analyzers](/docs/troubleshoot/analyzers/creating-analyzers/) can be written to extract insights specific to your application.

 **For access to this alpha feature, please [contact us](https://vendor.replicated.com/support).**